EricZinda/Perplexity/backlog.md

         - Unclear how to deal with "will both have": https://delphinqa.ling.washington.edu/t/what-is-the-common-mrs-between-we-both-will-have-soup-we-will-both-have-soup-meaning-2-of-us-will-have-soup/1011
     - Let's go with two orders of the Steak, please.
         - (fixed) Let's get 2 steaks
-        - I want two orders of the steak
+        - (fixed) I want two orders of the steak
         - Let's go with a steak
+        - Finally: Let's go with two orders of the Steak, please
     - We'd like to start with some water and menus
     - please bring us two glasses of water
     - Let's go to a table, please.